Moeinich/mMain/README.md

 - [X] Abyss miniquest for RC
 - [X] Temple of the Eye for RC
 - [X] Druidic ritual for herblore
+- [X] X Marks the Spot to unlock hosidius + slayer xp
+- [X] Client of Kourend for Hosidius favour + slayer xp

 **agility**
 - [X] 1-10 Gnome course